 Anesthesia is used to relieve pain and sensation during surgery.
 There are up to five types of anesthesia used in our various outpatient settings: general, regional, IV sedation, local and topical.
-Before the procedure, you will be given an intravenous sedative or medication to relax and make you comfortable during the procedure.
+Before the procedure, you will be given an intravenous sedative or medication to make you relaxed and comfortable during the procedure.
 Your doctor or your anesthesiologist will explain and determine the type of sedation or anesthesia best suited for you and your procedure.